Jebet812/Notes/AWS-CCP.md

 3. **AWS Device Farm:** application testing device that lets one improve quality of web and mobile apps by testing across a range of desktop browsers and real mobile devices; without having to provision and manage any testing infrastructure.

 ### Internet of Things (IoT)
-1. **AWS IoT Core:**lets you connect billions of IoT devices and route trillions of messages to AWS services without managing infrastructure.
+1. **AWS IoT Core:** lets you connect billions of IoT devices and route trillions of messages to AWS services without managing infrastructure.
 2. **AWS IoT Greengrass:** software that extends cloud capabilities to local devices.
 Devices can then collect and analyze data closer to the source of information, react autonomously to local events and communicate securely with each other on local networks.

 ### Cloud Architecture
 * ***High Availability*** Ability for service to remain available by ensuring no single point of failure.
 Ensure certain level of performance.
-1. **Elastic Load Balancer:** automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones. <br>
+  * **Elastic Load Balancer:** automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones. <br>
 Monitors the health of its registered targets, and routes traffic only to the healthy targets.<br> Elastic Load Balancing scales your load balancer capacity automatically in response to changes in incoming traffic.

 * ***High Scalability*** Increase capacity based on the increasing demand of traffic, memory and computing power.<br>
    - *vertical scaling* - upgrade to bigger server
    - *horizontal scaling* - add more servers of the same size

 * ***High Elasticity*** Ability to automatically increase or decrease capacity based on the current demand or traffic, memory and computing power
-- *scaling out* - add more servers of the same size
+   - *scaling out* - add more servers of the same siz
    - *scaling in* - Removing underutilized servers of the same size
   1. **Auto Scaling Groups:** AWS feature that automatically adds and removes servers based on scaling rules you define on metrics

 * ***Highly Fault Tolerant:***  Ability for service to ensure there is no point of failure.
 Prevent the chance of failure
    - *fail-overs* when you plan to shift traffic to redundant system incase primary system fails.
    1. **RDS Multi-AZ**  run duplicate standby database in another AZ incase primary database fails.

 * ***High Durability*** Recover from disaster and prevent loss of data.
    1. **CloudEndure Disaster Recovery** replicates machines into low-cost staging area in target AWS account and preffered region for fast recovery.

 * ***Business Continuity Plan*** documet outlining how business will operate during unplanned service distruption.
   - *Recovery Point Objective* maximum amount of data loss
   - *Recovery Time Objective* maximum amount of downtime business can tolerate witout financial loss

 * ***Disaster Recovery Options***
   1. **Backup & Restore** *(RTO/RPO):hours*
       - Lower Priority use cases.
       - Provision all AWS Resources
       - Restores backup after event
       - cost $
   2. **Pilot Light** *(RTO/RPO):10min*
       - Data live
       - Services idle
       - Provision some AWS resources and scale after event
       - Cost $$
   3. **Warm Standby** *(RTO/RPO):minutes*
      - Always running but smaller
      - Business critical
      - Scale AWS resources after event
      - Cost $$$
   4. **Multi-site active/active** *(RTO/RPO):realtime*
      - Zero downtime
      - Near zero data loss
      - Mission critical servers
      - Cost $$$$

 </p>